Skip to the content.

 Windows

-Download and install 8 JRE from Oracle’s download web site.
+Download and install 8 JRE from Oracle’s download web site (you may be required to sign up for an account).
 After installing the JRE, set the JAVAHOME environment variable by following the instructions below:

 Variable Name: JAVA_HOME